 What a good rainy-holiday plan looks like

-- It works without a car and is not only “central” on paper.
+- It works without a car and is central in practice.

 - It fits your energy: burning off steam, focusing or doing something together.